 The city has a close working relationship with Harris County.
 I supported the county’s $2.5 billion flood control bond project approved by voters last year.
 Many of those voters were Houston residents and many of the county’s projects will benefit Houstonians.
 One example is Project Brays.
 The city has taken out a $43 million loan from the Texas Water Development Board, which it will advance to the Harris County Flood Control District for widening Brays Bayou and replacing bridges.
 Those funds will be re-paid when the federal government provides its share of the project.

-The city will use an expected hazard mitigation grant of more than $250 million on four key projects that will prevent flooding: improvement to the North Canal to reduce downtown flood risks from Buffalo and White Oak Bayous; a detention basin project in northwest Houston in cooperation with TIRZ 17; turning the old Inwood golf course into a detention basin; and adding more gates to Lake Houston to protect Kingwood — these gates will allow for a much quicker release of water from Lake Houston when heavy rains are expected.
+The city will use an expected hazard mitigation grant of more than $250 million on four key projects that will prevent flooding.
+Two of those projects were just awarded funding: turning the former Inwood golf course into a detention basin and adding more gates to Lake Houston to protect Kingwood—these gates will allow for a much quicker release of water from Lake Houston when heavy rains are expected.
+The other two projects are: improvement to the North Canal to reduce downtown flood risks from Buffalo and White Oak Bayous and a detention basin project in northwest Houston in cooperation with TIRZ 17.

 Before Hurricane Harvey hit, I asked Flood Czar Stephen Costello to put together a Redevelopment and Drainage Task Force to review storm water regulations and building codes and identify changes needed to mitigate redevelopment impacts on surrounding properties and drainage system.
 The Task Force made 11 recommendations for changes and City Council passed a resolution of support for these revisions to the Infrastructure Design Manual and Building Code, including an end to detention credits for redevelopment and accommodating natural drainage patterns.

 Not all flood prevention work comes in major projects; sometimes it’s as simple as clearing out a drainage ditch.
-I have created the Storm Water Action Team — SWAT — to reduce drainage problems that are not directly attributed to overflow from the bayous that are under the control of the Harris County Flood Control District.
+I have created the Storm Water Action Team—SWAT—to reduce drainage problems that are not directly attributed to overflow from the bayous that are under the control of the Harris County Flood Control District.
 Approximately 100 deferred maintenance projects spread throughout the city have been initially identified for inclusion in the SWAT program.
-An initial round of funding of $10 million has been approved so that work can begin on 22 of these projects, two in each City Council district.
+An initial round of funding of $10 million was approved by City Council; the funding for this fiscal year is $17 million.
 The work encompasses everything from replacing sewer inlets and grates to regrading ditches and resizing culverts to minor erosion repairs and regular mowing.
+Two hundred projects have been completed or are planned.

 Here are a few other things we are doing at the City of Houston: